-MADRID — Spain says nine African migrants were treated for injuries as some 200 tried to scale border fences separating Spain's North African enclave of Melilla from Morocco.
+MADRID — Spain says several hundred African migrants have stormed the border fences separating its North African enclave of Melilla from Morocco, with some 30 managing to make it across.

-The ministry said 2,000 migrants have made it across the border fences in roughly 60 attempts this year.
+The ministry said 2,000 migrants have made it across the border fences in roughly 65 storming attempts this year.

-Those that make it head for the city's temporary migrant accommodation center.
+Those that make it head for the cities' temporary migrant accommodation centers.
 They are eventually repatriated or let go.